 Water is the New Sexy

 The water sector offers powerful, assured growth, the world’s safest yields and hype-free values.
+Within the next two generations, water is expected to become the most important commodity in the world, easily surpassing oil.

-– Roger Conrad, Utility Forecaster
+— Roger Conrad, Investing Daily

 American States Water Has An Incredible Dividend Streak

-More important to me than the earnings numbers was the fact that this 80-year-old company had increased its annual dividend for the 55th consecutive year.
+As it so happens, one of this handful, American States Water (NYSE: AWR), is an 82-year-old company that just yesterday (August 1st) increased its annual dividend for the 58th consecutive year.
+And not by a little, but by a lot — a 27% increase.
 Wow, now that’s what I call consistency!
 In fact, there is only one other company that has increased its dividend for more consecutive years than American States (curious?
 I’ll tell you later).
 Dividends are cool because they put cash in your pocket and tell you that management is shareholder-friendly.
 American States’ solid and steady growth is pretty typical for the better-run utilities, which is why so many people like to own them!
-Given the zero-interest-rate world we currently live in, the company’s 3.1% dividend yield isn’t bad, especially considering its safety, but Roger likes other higher-yielding water utilities better.
-And I’m pretty sure that energy guru Elliott Gue over at MLP Profits would say that my dividend ambitions are too easily satisfied.
+Given the zero-interest-rate world we currently live in, the company’s 3.8% dividend yield isn’t bad, especially considering its safety.

 Is Water Boring or Sexy?

-Initially, I was skeptical because what could be more boring than water?
+What could be more boring than water?
 It has no flavor and restaurants don’t even charge you for it.
 It’s so plentiful that it covers 70% of the earth’s surface.

 Hmm…70% is also the percentage of the human body consisting of water.
 Coincidence?